googleapis/google-cloud-node/README.md

   console.log(err || entity);
 });

-// Save data to datastore
+// Save data to your dataset.
 var blogPostData = {
   title: 'How to make the perfect homemade pasta',
   tags: ['pasta', 'homemade'],
-  author: 'Silvano',
+  author: 'Andrew Chilton',
   isDraft: true,
-  wordCount: 450,
+  wordCount: 450
 };

-var theKey = ds.key('BlogPost');
+var blogPostKey = ds.key('BlogPost');

 dataset.save({
-  key: theKey,
+  key: blogPostKey,
   data: blogPostData
 }, function(err) {
-  // theKey has been updated with an id so you can
+  // `blogPostKey` has been updated with an id so you
-  // do more operations with it.
+  // can do more operations with it.
 Such as an update: dataset.save({
-    key: theKey,
+    key: blogPostKey,
+    data: {
-    data: { isDraft: false }
+      isDraft: false
+    }
   }, function(err) {
     // The blog post is now published!
   });